 But perhaps we’re not as brave as she was.
 WE can learn a thing or two from this wonderful, delightful patient who was 65years old yet presented like 15 from years of trauma, yet she gets it.
 Somehow, she gets it.

 Are you really living your true self?
 Do you know who you are?
 How do you sift through social media without feeling somebody is doing more than you, or cuter than you, or richer…? or whatever?

-To learn more on recovery from food addiction, eating disorders, weight issues, dieting, and aging please check out my Release Your Obsession Series.
+To learn more about recovery from food addiction, eating disorders, weight issues, dieting, aging, money, and your phone, please check out my Release Your Obsession Series.